-Looking to buy traditional Indian clothes for Deepavali / Diwali or a special occasion?
-We check out the best spots to buy Indian outfits from kurtis to lehengas for kids and adults in Singapore
+Looking to buy traditional Indian clothes for Deepavali or a special occasion?
+We check out the best spots to buy all kinds of Indian dress from kurtis to lehengas for kids and adults in Singapore

-↓ Scroll down for all the best spots to buy traditional Indian dresses, lehengas and kurtas in Singapore!
+↓ Scroll down for all the best spots to buy traditional Indian dress in Singapore!

-When it comes to traditional Indian clothes for girls, you have two basic options:
+When it comes to traditional Indian clothes for girls, you have two options:

 For boys, depending on the event, you can buy a silk or cotton kurta (tunic), which can be worn with jeans, pants or matching pyjama pants.
 A lot of the newer styles feature a nice little waistcoat style jacket to wear over the tunic.